Desert Blue

-Desert Blue is a 1998 American comedy-drama film written and directed by Morgan J. Freeman, starring Brendan Sexton III, Kate Hudson, Christina Ricci, Casey Affleck, Sara Gilbert and John Heard.
+Desert Blue is a 1998 American comedy-drama film written and directed by Morgan J. Freeman, and starring Brendan Sexton III, Kate Hudson, Christina Ricci, Casey Affleck, Sara Gilbert, and John Heard.

 Plot

 A rising Hollywood starlet becomes "marooned" in a small desert town while on a roadtrip with her father.
 There, she gets to know the town's rather eccentric residents, including one whose hobby is pipe bombs and another who is trying to carry out his father's dream of building a waterpark in the desert.

 Cast

 Soundtrack

 The soundtrack features songs by The Candyskins, Rilo Kiley, Janis Ian, and others.